Azure/azure-cli/doc/configuring_your_machine.md

 #### Visual Studio Code (Any platform)
-Experimental steps – still haven’t been able to get virtual environments to work well with VSCode

 1. Install [VS Code](https://code.visualstudio.com/)
 2. Install (one of) the [python extension(s)](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for VS Code